 Energy Performance Certificates for Landlords

-Generally an EPC is required if the building has a roof and walls and use energy to ‘condition’ the indoor climate.
-The ‘conditioned’ rule does not make all buildings without heating exempt from the regulations.
+An EPC is required if the building has a roof and walls and uses energy to ‘condition’ the indoor climate.
+However, the ‘conditioned’ rule does not make all buildings without heating exempt from the regulations.

 – an assured tenancy?

 – a domestic agricultural tenancy?